 Right now, we are spending a lot of time in our home offices, and the good news is that you can get a significant deduction from that space on your tax return.

-In order to qualify for this deduction, your home office must be used exclusively for business (so your kitchen table doesn’t count).
+To qualify for this deduction, your home office must be used exclusively for business (so your kitchen table doesn’t count).

 Further, it needs to be used regularly for management and administrative functions critical to operating your business.